benyoung93/bioinformatic_tutorials/phylogenomics/README.md

 ## Step 3: Aligning SCOs

 The next step is to align all the sequences in each SCO with themselves.
 This uses `muscle` and is straightforward.
-The script below allows you to submit 1 file to the supercomputer, and then it submits a single job for each SCO that needs to be aligned.
+The script below allows you to submit 1 job to the supercomputer, and then it submits a single job for each SCO that needs to be aligned.

 ```
 #!/bin/bash